-There's nothing worse than having your chickens or other poultry attacked by a predator - and it seems that nearly every wild creature, and many domestic ones, can appreciate a delicious chicken dinner.
-So, how do you protect your flock so you don't have to worry about losing hens to raccoons, dogs, weasels, hawks, and more?
+It seems that nearly every wild creature, and many domestic ones, can appreciate a delicious chicken dinner.
+So, how do you protect your flock so you do not have to worry about losing your poultry stock to raccoons, dogs, weasels, hawks, and more?

 Potential Poultry Predators

-If you're new to raising chickens, you might not even be aware of just what predators are around.
-Or you may think that since you live in the suburbs or within city limits, you don't have to worry about predators.
+If you are new to raising chickens, you might not even be aware of what predators are around.
+Or you may think that if you live in the suburbs or within city limits, you do not have to worry about predators.
 But domestic animals can be chicken killers, too.

-So, who are you worried about?
+So, what animals should you protect your chickens against?
 Here are the most common chicken predators:

 - neighborhood dogs